miku/span/README.md

 A little toolkit
 ----------------

-* span-import, anything to intermediate schema
+* `span-import`, anything to intermediate schema
-* span-export, intermediate schema to finc.SolrSchema
+* `span-export`, intermediate schema to finc.SolrSchema

 The `span-import` tool should require minimal external information (no holdings file, etc.) and be mainly concerned with the transformation of fancy source formats into the catch-all